-b.
-Campsite fees = could be from \$0 to \$25.00 per student depending on the final field class location.

-c.
-Food = students provide their own food for field trips so cost varies according to your taste.
+- a.
+Gas cost will vary depending on vehicle and current prices.
+Round trip travel to the field sites may be 300 miles.
+Costs will be reduced if shared with car pool. - b.
+Campsite fees = could be from \$0 to \$25.00 per student depending on the final field class location. - c.
+Food = students provide their own food for field trips so cost varies according to your taste. - d.

-d.
 Equipment rentals = Students will be required to rent cross country skies for the day field trip.
 The cost may be \$20.
 The longer weekend will be on snow shoes provided by CSUN.
-Winter sleeping bags may want to be rented though CSUN will provide all essential trip gear and specialty gear. e.
+Winter sleeping bags may want to be rented though CSUN can provide all essential trip gear. - e.
 Students may choose to provide their own backpack, sleeping bag, and other assorted camping gear though there is no obligation to provide these as CSUN can provide those for you.

-The Syllabus: This syllabus includes a great deal of essential class information.
-Please read it first rather than sending an email asking questions that are easily answered in this document.
+The Syllabus: A lot of time has been spent writing this syllabus to include essential class information.
+Please read it rather than sending an email asking questions that are easily answered in this document.
 Also check for other key documents posted at the class website.